erkanyeter/demo_blog/packages/ftp/releases/0.0.1/README.md

 ## FTP Class

-FTP Class permits files to be transfered to a remote server.
+FTP Class permits files to be transferred to a remote server.
 Remote files can also be moved, renamed, and deleted.
 The FTP class also includes a "mirroring" function that permits an entire local directory to be recreated remotely via FTP.

 **Note:**  SFTP and SSL FTP protocols are not supported, only standard FTP.